jberlako/xprize-lit-review/README.md

 -Need to start researching prior sequestration methods or investigate novel methods to improve on any chemical carbon removal methods.

 -Look to start reaching out to commercial options and professionals in the industry chemical, mechanical engineering etc.

+-Decided to start writing a pitch for collab opportunities

+-Looking to set up a website for legitimacy